 For more information about Nishmah’s programs for women, contact Shira Kraft, Director of Nishmah, 314.442.3111.

-Where: Staenberg Family Complex, Arts & Education Building
+The J’s Staenberg Family Complex, Arts & Education Building, facilitated by Shira Kraft

 Nishmah is looking to provide a Jewish framework for life transitions by facilitating deep meaningful experiences at the mikvah (Jewish ritual bath).